DUNE-DAQ/tpgtools/docs/README.md

 ## Utility tools and scripts

-* `wibeth_simple_tpg_emulator` is a simple emulator for validating different TPG algorithms, either in a naive or in AVX implementation.
+* `wibeth_tpg_workload_emulator` is a simple emulator for TPG algorithm in either a naive or in AVX implementation.
 The application allows to emulate the workload when running a TPG algorithm and therefore monitor performance metrics.
 It requires an input binary frame file (check assets-list for valid input files) and it will execute the desired TPG algorithm for a configurable duration (default value is 120 seconds).
-The application is single threaded, pinned to core 0.
-Check the hlper page for more details.
-Usage: `wibeth_simple_tpg_emulator -f wibeth_frame_file.bin`
+The application is single threaded, pinned to core 0 (configurable).
+Check the helper page for more details.
+Example of usage: `wibeth_tpg_workload_emulator -f wibeth_frame_file.bin`

+* `wibeth_tpg_validation` is a simple emulator for validating different TPG algorithms, either in naive or in AVX implementation.
+Check the helper page for more details.
+Usage: `wibeth_tpg_validation -f wibeth_frame_file.bin`

 * `wibeth_binary_frame_reader`: reads a WIBEth frame file (`.bin` file) and prints all the ADC values on screen.
 Usage `wibeth_binary_frame_reader <input_file_name>`.